AUM-Software-And-Development/operating_system_a/README.md

 Ubuntu or Docker image/WSL only:
 =========

-If you aren't on Windows, you'll have to install the required compiler tools by issuing the following commands:
+If you aren't on Windows, you'll have to install the required compiler tools by issuing the following terminal commands:

     (These terminal instructions are run by the Dockerfile automatically if you're on Windows and using the Dockerfile that's been provided.)